Levy Transfer Explained

 The State Minimum: Currently, Farmington R-7 operates at the Missouri state minimum operating levy of $2.75.
 While we take pride in being efficient, this low rate makes it increasingly difficult to compete with neighboring districts for high-quality staff.

-Investing in Talent: To keep our best teachers in Farmington, we must keep our salaries competitive.
-Currently, 80% of our operating budget goes directly to the people who teach and support our students.
+Investing in Staff: One of the main benefits of increasing the operating levy is to keep our best teachers and staff in Farmington.
+We must keep our salaries competitive.
+Currently, over 70% of our operating budget goes directly to the people who teach and support our students.

 Where to Learn More or Ask Questions